jnbbender/Unity3D-Stuff/Utilities/SceneBookmarkManager/README.md

    - This is exactly what you think, just removes the bookmark

-You can place this script anywhere but a SerializedObject will be placed in Assets/Editor/.
+You can place these scripts anywhere but a SerializedObject will be placed in Assets/Editor/.
 All bookmarks are stored in this SerializedObject (SceneBookarkManager)

 You will find it under   **Tools** &#8594; **Nasty Diaper** &#8594; **Scene Bookmark Manager**